Former Pittsfield jail opens its doors to the homeless

 “For an individual out there to know that someone else cares is important,” said Superintendent Jack Quinn

-If these walls could talk, you’d hear about three hangings, high profile inmates, even a few escapes, but soon, they’ll tell a new story.
+If the walls could talk, you’d hear about three hangings, high profile inmates, even a few escapes, but soon, they’ll tell a new story.

 “I guess the best way to put it, is that what used to be a place of despair is now a place of hope,” said Superintendent Quinn.